ringcentral/ringcentral-faq/docs/basics.md

 ### Where is the RingCentral API reference page?

-Here is the RingCentral API reference page: https://developer.ringcentral.com/api-docs/latest/index.html
+The RingCentral API Reference is located on this page: https://developer.ringcentral.com/api-docs/latest/index.html

 ### How to enroll in RingCentral beta program?